JensRantil/jensrantil.github.io/content/posts/2024-05-12_on-staging-environments.md

 tests, etc.) to make sure that tests can verify that today's behavior will work in the future.
 Manual testing, such as the one used in a staging environment, is frowned upon in our industry.
 Yet, why are we doing it?
 I think staging environments encourage manual testing.
-If we want to Build Quality In(tm), we need automated testing.
+If we want to Build Quality In:tm:, we need automated testing.
 If we need automated testing, we need to stop manual testing.
 A great way to stop manual testing is to not have a staging environment.